 Commercial includes commercial, multi-family residential (3 units or greater), industrial, and institutional properties.

 If you are unsure which of these categories you are in, check your utility bill and look at your billing type.

-- For commercial properties, the discount is based on managing stormwater runoff from both roof and paved areas.
+For commercial properties, the discount is based on managing stormwater runoff from both roof and paved areas.
 Commercial accounts cannot register online because they must first be audited.
 Submit a commercial registration form and contact Clean River Rewards to schedule a field inspection.

 If you currently manage stormwater on your property, then you already qualify for Clean River Rewards.
 If you would like further assistance on stormwater management, the online technical assistance page provides ratepayers with information about retrofitting properties with safe and effective stormwater management techniques.
 Options range from disconnecting your downspouts and directing roof drainage to landscaped areas or rain gardens, to installing drywells and soakage trenches.
 The technical assistance page also has tools to help calculate your discount.